 have any questions or when you have decided what to do.

-Check that the business is legitimate
+Check that the business the salesperson works for is

 If you are looking to buy a financial